 Add new section Y Modality Scheduled Procedure Step Service and Resources, immediately before section X below

-Y Modality Worklist Service and Resources
+Y Modality Scheduled Procedure Step Service and Resources

 Y.1 Overview

-The Modality Worklist Service enables a user agent to search for Scheduled Procedure Steps, and entities related to these steps, intended to be performed on an imaging modality.
+The Modality Scheduled Procedure Step Service enables a user agent to search for Scheduled Procedure Steps, and entities related to these steps, intended to be performed on an imaging modality.
 It corresponds to the DIMSE Modality Worklist (MWL) service as defined in Annex K of PS3.4 and has the same semantics.

 Y.1.1 Resource Descriptions

-The Modality Worklist Service provides access to a collection of Modality Scheduled Procedure Steps, defined as the resource given in Table Y.1.1-1.
+The Modality Scheduled Procedure Step Service provides access to a collection of Modality Scheduled Procedure Steps, defined as the resource given in Table Y.1.1-1.

 Table Y.1.1-1.
 Resources, URI Templates and Descriptions